Rehabilitating injured and orphaned wildlife on the Upper Sunshine Coast

 24/7 Emergency Phone Line

-PROWLS is located in the sacred and traditional territory of the Tla’amin Nation, whose people have used and occupied this land since time immemorial.
+We serve the water-access only communities of Powell River, the qathet Regional District, the Lower Sunshine Coast, Texada, and nearby islands.
+Our organization is grateful to operate within the sacred and traditional territory of the Tla’amin Nation, who have used and occupied this land since time immemorial.

 Join us on Facebook